TRUST & ESTATE LITIGATION

 - The requirements of special needs trusts that must be enforced to protect the growing population born with—or acquiring—physical or mental deficits;

-The potential for alternate dispute resolution (ADR), such as mediation or arbitration, to resolve family disputes over these issues.
+The potential for alternative dispute resolution (ADR), such as mediation or arbitration, to resolve family disputes over these issues.

 Looking for advice?